 Thermoplastic Powder

-Unlike thermoset, the thermoplastic powder does not permanently change during baking and will be remelt if heated.
-These types of coatings can be found on refrigerator shelves or metal benches, for example.
-Thermoplastic powder coatings provide a functional, flexible, and durable coating for a variety of materials.
+Unlike thermoset, thermoplastic powder does not permanently change during baking and will remelt if heated.
+This type of coating can be applied in very thick layers, and is found on refrigerator shelves or metal benches, for example, where appearance and cost is not as important as durability and longevity.
+Thermoplastic powders provide a functional, flexible, and durable coating for a variety of applications

-Wisconsin Oven manufactures industrial powder coating ovens that are designed to prevent powder blow-off and provide uniform air distribution along the entire length of the work chamber which reduces rework, saving you time and money.
-This also results in quality cured finishes and optimum cycles.
-These industrial ovens are factory adjusted and tested prior to shipment from our facility to help reduce installation and start-up times
+Wisconsin Oven manufactures industrial powder coating ovens for both thermoset and thermoplastic powder.
+They also provide uniform air distribution along the entire length of the work chamber which avoids undercured or overcured areas, reducing rework and saving you time and money.
+Our powder curing ovens are specifically designed to prevent powder blow-off, resulting in high quality cured finishes and optimum cure cycles.
+They are factory adjusted and tested prior to shipment from our facility to help reduce installation and start-up times.

-Our powder-coating oven configurations include reach-in, walk-in, and top-load designs and are available in hundreds of sizes.
+Our powder-coating oven configurations include reach-in, walk-in, and conveyorized designs, and are available in hundreds of sizes.